-Number 6 Charlotte Square is today the official residence of the First Minister of Scotland, and at number 7 is the Georgian House, a period recreation of what these properties were like, run and managed by the National Trust for Scotland.
+Number 6 Charlotte Square - called Bute House - is today the official residence of the First Minister of Scotland, and at number 7 is the Georgian House, a period recreation of what these properties were like, run and managed by the National Trust for Scotland.
 The offices of the Edinburgh International Book Festival, held on the square every summer, are at number 5a Charlotte Square.

 Charlotte Square was the final area of construction from the first phase of the New Town development, finally being completed in 1820, over fifty years since the construction had begun at the east end of the city.

 At the centre of the (still private) gardens in the middle of the square is a statue of Prince Albert, commissioned by Queen Victoria following Albert's death.
-The orientation of the statue is a little curious, however - Albert is mounted on his horse, and facing south.
-Victoria was a frequent guest at number 6 Charlotte Square, in the middle of the north side of the square, where every morning she could draw her curtains and look straight out not into the face of her much-loved husband, but directly at the rear end of Albert's horse....
-Despite this unfortunate alignment issue she nevertheless considered the statue a great likeness of her husband, and at its unveiling is said to have knighted the sculptor, John Steell, on the spot.
+Victoria considered the statue a great likeness of her husband, and at its unveiling is said to have knighted the sculptor, John Steell, on the spot.

-Explore Charlotte Square in more detail with my Up-Close and Personal city tours!
+Explore Charlotte Square and the New Town in more detail with my private city walking tours!